dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step4-1-rancher-ui-create-cluster-custom-devsecops-pg1.png)

-b) Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Next` button.
+b) You will be presented with `Cluster:Create Custom`form.
+Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Create` button.
 You will be prompted with a command to setup RKE on your VM.
 Click on clipboard like icon to copy the command into your clipboard.

 ![Rancher UI](./Images-10-13-2021/part1-step4-2-rancher-ui-create-cluster-custom-devsecops-pg2.png)